 Where surgery will be visible, particular care must be given to aesthetic needs.
 Whilst this would be the case at any age, a child has more stages of life to go through and adapt to, along with more years ahead of them.

-Reconstructive surgery can be a critical element for them and may again need to be planned ahead.
-Techniques have improved and surgical revisiting in the years ahead is less common but remains a possibility.
+Reconstructive surgery can be a crucial element for children and needs to be carefully planned.
+Techniques have improved and surgical revisiting in the years ahead is less common but possible.

 Care At Our Clinic

-Supporting their self esteem is part of a successful outcome and of an integrated approach to childhood health, focused on the wellbeing of the whole child.
+Supporting a child’s self esteem is part of a good outcome and of an integrated approach, focused on the wellbeing of the whole child.

-This requires an ethical approach, clear information and parental involvement, which together create good decisions.
+This requires sound ethics, clear information and parental involvement, which together create good decisions.
 Surgery is not generally welcome at any age, yet can still be a positive experience.

-We understand natural concerns and are here at any time to offer advice, to build the confidence which contributes to successful surgery.
+We understand there can still be concerns on paediatric treatment.
+Our team are available at any time to offer advice and support, to build the confidence which contributes to successful surgery.